Pregnancy Safe Immunity Hacks

 Supplementing with Vitamin C has been shown to help prevent and treat respiratory and other infections, as well as to support regulating overall immune response.
 Food is not always a reliable source of Vitamin C-- it degrades quickly after produce is picked and substantial amounts are lost in cooking.

-We suggest supplementing with 500mg of Vitamin C with Bioflavonoids, a highly supportive dose with helper antioxidants.
-Achieving this level will often require an additional supplement on top of your prenatal vitamin.
-(350mg of Vitamin C is the most we have seen in a prenatal supplement, but most have <100mg.)
-Ascorbic acid is the main form of Vitamin C found in supplements and naturally in fruit and other foods.
+We suggest supplementing with 500mg of Vitamin C. Achieving this level will often require an additional supplement on top of your prenatal vitamin. (most have <100mg but our Prenatal Multi includes 300mg) Ascorbic acid is the main form of Vitamin C found in supplements and naturally in fruit and other foods.

 4. Omega-3 (DHA + EPA)

-We suggest supplementing with our Omega-3 powder.
+We suggest supplementing with our Prenatal Omega-3+.
 It’s clinically proven to be 5x better absorbed and delivered with other needed nutrients like Choline.

 5. Zinc and Copper